Pseudoholomorphic Quilts: Application: Morphism between quantum homologies

 This proves that $\Psi_{L_{01}}$ is indeed a ring morphism.

 Similarly, we can write for all $x,y\in HF(L_{01},L_{01})$

 Again, the first equality is by definition and the second identity follows from the gluing Theorem~\ref{thm:quiltglue}.
-In this case, however, we obtain two different quilted surfaces: The first composition results in the quilted pair of pants $\ul{S}_{3p}$ with two seams between three patches (and the $M_0$-patches ordered according to order of incoming ends), whereas the second composition results in the quilted pair of pants $\ul{S}_{2p}$ with two seams between two patches (with the $M_0$-patch ordered before the $M_1$-patch), see Figure~\ref{theta noring}.
-Again, the gluing signs are $+1$ since the incoming patches have one boundary component, c.f.\ Theorem~\ref{thm Fglue2}.
+In this case, however, we obtain two different quilted surfaces: The first composition results in the quilted pair of pants $\ul{S}_{3p}$ with two seams between three patches (and the $M_0$-patches ordered according to order of incoming ends), whereas the second composition results in the quilted pair of pants $\ul{S}_{2p}$ with two seams between two patches (with the $M_0$-patch ordered before the $M_1$-patch), see Figure~\ref{theta noring}.\footnote{ With orientations, the gluing signs are $+1$ since the incoming patches have one boundary component. }